python/cpython/Doc/library/os.path.rst

 .. function:: normcase(path)

    Normalize the case of a pathname.
-On Windows, converts all characters in the pathname to lowercase, and also converts forward slashes to backward slashes.
+On Windows, convert all characters in the pathname to lowercase, and also convert forward slashes to backward slashes.
    On other operating systems, return the path unchanged.
    Raise a :exc:`TypeError` if the type of *path* is not ``str`` or ``bytes`` (directly or indirectly through the :class:`os.PathLike` interface).